 SEMINARS & WORKSHOPS:

 Ibtisam is the founder of WRITE YOUR LIFE seminars, a creative-expression forum through which people from various age groups and backgrounds contribute to writing a more collective history by sharing personal narratives.
-She led WRITE YOUR LIFE workshops, and conducted author residencies in a large number of schools and learning communities, including Irma Rangel Young Women Academy (TX); The New Orleans Center for Creative Arts NOCCA (LA); Arab Educational Forum, Agdir Fourth Hakaya Festival, Morocco, The American Schools in Dubai, Abu Dhabi, and Oman; Al-Bustan Seeds of Culture (PA), Creativity for Peace camp, The Museum School in Atlanta; NCTE (National Council of Teachers of English); and the Esalen Institute, Big Sur, California.
+Ibtisam has led WRITE YOUR LIFE workshops, and conducted author residencies in a large number of schools and learning communities, including Irma Rangel Young Women Academy (TX); The New Orleans Center for Creative Arts NOCCA (LA); Arab Educational Forum, Agdir Fourth Hakaya Festival, Morocco, The American Schools in Dubai, Abu Dhabi, and Oman; Al-Bustan Seeds of Culture (PA), Creativity for Peace camp, Santa Fe, The Museum School in Atlanta; NCTE (National Council of Teachers of English); and the Esalen Institute, Big Sur.

 A selection of Ibtisam's poetry, HOT TEA, MINT AND OLIVES, has been put to music by Classical music composer Kareem Roustom.
 The lyrics have become a permanent addition to the repertoire of the Boston Children's Chorus, and have been licensed to be sung by other choruses nationally and internationally.

 In 2013, Ibtisam was the prize judge for the NSK Neustadt for children's literature.
 She nominated Naomi Shihab Nye who won the prize for 2013.

 *Radio Street, the first chapter from Balcony on the Moon, in MASSACHUSETTS REVIEW (Winter, 2014)

 * Poems for Readers younger than six years old.
 In the anthology POETRY FRIDAY for Celebrations.
 (April 2015)